 Pop up stall at Yandhai Nepean Crossing Opening

 Engagement to date

-Since mid-2017, we have had conversations with hundreds of stakeholders and communities throughout the Hawkesbury-Nepean floodplain and around, and upstream of Warragamba Dam, including but not limited to:
+Since mid-2017, in preparation for the 2021 Public Exhibition of the EIS, we have had conversations with hundreds of stakeholders and communities throughout the Hawkesbury-Nepean floodplain and around, and upstream of Warragamba Dam, including but not limited to:

 - Briefings to 10 councils in the region including Camden, Hornsby, Wingecarribee, Penrith, Liverpool, The Hills, Blue Mountains, Wollondilly, Blacktown and Hawkesbury

 - Formal briefings for the Greater Blue Mountains World Heritage Area Advisory Committee

 - Briefings for special interest groups including Local Government Advisory Group and Yerranderie Management Committee

 - Around 20 scoping interviews with government agencies, emergency service providers and community stakeholders for the proposal’s Socio-economic Impact Assessment (SEIA)

 - Phone and online survey invitations to over 300 community and service groups, particularly those interacting in flood events with vulnerable communities

 - Presentations at meetings of the Indigenous Land Use Agreement (ILUA) Consultation Committee of the Gundungurra Tribal Council